draeder/easypeers/README.md

 Connect peers together based on a shared topic and send direct or broadcast messages using a gossip protocol.

-- Partial or full-mesh
+- Self-healing
-- Self-healing swarms when peer count is unlimited
+- Full or partial mesh
 - Total peer count of the swarm can unlimited or limited
 - Includes a partial mesh coverage ratio